FSC Millport: History

 From this beginning, the station was gradually built up to its present size.
 The original building proved too small for the purpose and an architectural copy was built alongside.
 In 1914 the Scottish Marine Biological Association was established at MMBS.
 In 1922 Sheina Marshall joined the Scottish Marine Laboratory, beginning a scientific career dedicated to the study of plant and animal plankton.
 She went on to become one of the first women to be elected a Fellow of the Royal Society of Edinburgh, and later became a Fellow of the Royal Society, as well as being awarded the Order of the British Empire in 1966.
 From 1966 to 1987 the station ran under the Directorship of Ronald Ian Currie FRSE who was responsible for the creation of RV Challenger and RV Calanus.

 In 1970 the Scottish Marine Biological Station moved to Dunstaffnage Bay (Oban), and MMBS was taken over by the University of London in partnership with Glasgow University, becoming the University Marine Biological Station Millport (UMBSM).
 It continued to expand, with a hostel accommodation block opening in 1975.

 In December 2012 it was announced that the University Marine Biological Station Millport would be forced to close after the Higher Education Funding Council for England withdrew the grant of 400,000 pounds that it gave to the University of London to run the station.
 UMBSM closed on 31 October 2013.

 Ownership of MMBS was transferred to the Field Studies Council on 1 January 2014.
 In May 2014 a four-million-pound package of funding was announced that allowed a comprehensive programme of development and refurbishment to be completed over five years.
-FSC Millport continues to develop and grow under the leadership of Head of Centre Alex MacFie with the support of the Centre's staff team.
+FSC Millport continues to develop and grow as one of the Field Studies Council's centres.